wahyudiindra/resume.md/resume.md

 -   [LinkedIn](https://www.linkedin.com/in/wahyudi-indra-prakoso)
 -   [Github](https://github.com/wahyudindra)

-I am a Backend Engineer with more than 3 years of professional experience in design system and implement backend business applications such as ERP, PMS, E-Commerce, and information system in general.
-I eager to learn new technologies and also have interested in end-to-end software development process.
+I am a Backend Engineer who is experienced in designing and implementing server-side applications (scalable and efficient) with more than 5 years professional experience.
+I eager to learn new technologies and has a deep interest in the end-to-end software development process.

 ## Skills

--   Languages: TypeScript, JavaScript, PHP, SQL, C++, Java
+-   Languages: Typescript, Javascript, PHP, SQL, Java, C++
--   Technologies: NodeJS, NestJS, RESTful API, Docker, GraphQL, Laravel, React/Vue
+-   Technologies: NodeJs, NestJs, RESTful API, Docker, GraphQL, Laravel, React/Vue
--   Others: Git, PrismaJS, Firebase
+-   Others: Git, PrismaJs, Microservices, Firebase, Payment Gateway

 ## Education